kcrary/istari/docs/definitions.md

 non-terminating behavior might not arise for some time, making its cause not obvious when it finally does.

+Note that the process of verifying reductions is purely syntactic, so it can be sensitive to subtle changes.
+For example, consider the correct reduction for `tree_iter` on `Node`:

+    tree_iter a P Q hemp hnode hnil hcons _ (Node a' n x f) --> hnode n x f (forest_iter a P Q hemp hnode hnil hcons n f)

+The variation, though deceptively similar, is incorrect:

+    (* incorrect *)
+    tree_iter a P Q hemp hnode hnil hcons _ (Node a' n x f) --> hnode n x f (forest_iter a' P Q hemp hnode hnil hcons n f)

+We know that `a` and `a'` must be the same type, but syntactically it is `a` not `a'` that finds its way to the call to `forest_iter`.

 ### Inductive function definitions